dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 Regarding concurrency, openHAB has several peculiarities about the way rules are executed.
 If you think your code is at risk when being executed multiple times at the same moment, then you should read the main openHAB documentation about rules carefully.

-Also, for rules defined inside a `.java` script in `automation/jsr223`, remember that the 'Action' part of each rule (i.e., the code doing something) are only lambda-like pieces of code running on a java instance.
+Also, for rules defined inside a `.java` script in `automation/jsr223`, remember that the 'Action' part of each rule (i.e., the code doing something) are only lambda-like pieces of code running on a Java instance.
 As openHAB does not manage the instance, there is no protection against concurrent executions of different rules.
 The openHAB policy preventing a rule from running twice at the same time applies to one rule, so several rules defined on the same script file will share state and can access the script instance concurrently.
 If different rules -triggered at the same time- access the same instance fields, you may have to synchronize read/write from/to your data.